Amazon Marketplace

 Amazon Bedrock is an AWS service that provides foundation models and generative AI.
 Sellers can use Bedrock to integrate AI-powered features like product description generation or customer support chatbots.
 It offers secure, scalable AI capabilities.

-Open term pageAmazon Vine
+Open glossary pageAmazon Vine

 Bewertungsprogramm für Produkttester